 For those who do not know, the actual definition of xenophobia is “the intense fear or dislike of a person from another country.”

 Though there is some progressive history in South Africa, including a peaceful period led by its first elected black president, Nelson Mandela, the country has turned away from its morals.
-This has stripped the African continent, South Africa especially, of its image of unity and reconciliation.
+This has stripped the African continent, South Africa, especially, of its image of unity and reconciliation.

-On every cable news channel these days there are reports on the gruesome attacks on foreigners in South Africa But the questions is: how has mainstream media handled the reporting and the presentation of the issue to the public?
+On every cable news channel these days there are reports on the gruesome attacks on foreigners in South Africa But the question is: how has mainstream media handled the reporting and the presentation of the issue to the public?

 Let’s take a look.

 Millions of readers and viewers need to know about the issues behind this major attack on foreigners.
-Why aren’t media looking at South Africa’s economy and seeing the missing components of the story needed to explain to the public how and why this began?
+Why aren’t the media looking at South Africa’s economy and seeing the missing components of the story needed to explain to the public how and why this began?